Downhill Racer: Development and writing

 The screenplay for Downhill Racer is loosely based on Oakley Hall's 1963 novel The Downhill Racers.
-In February 1966, the book's film rights passed from director Mark Robson to Paramount Pictures at a cost of $15,000 for producer Steve Alexander and screenwriter Graham Ferguson.
-After attempts to develop the project stalled, the new head of Paramount production, Robert Evans, used the project to entice Roman Polanski, a skiing enthusiast, to direct the film Rosemary's Baby for the studio.
+In February 1966, Paramount Pictures acquired the book's film rights from director Mark Robson for $15,000.
+The project was given to producer Steve Alexander and screenwriter Graham Ferguson.
+After attempts to develop it stalled, the new head of Paramount production, Robert Evans, used the property to entice director Roman Polanski, a skiing enthusiast, to make the film Rosemary's Baby for the studio.
 Although Robert Redford passed on Polanski's offer to star in both films, he soon attached himself to the skiing film, taking it on as a pet project.
 Redford also persuaded novelist James Salter to write a screenplay for the film, introducing him to Polanski and his partner, Gene Gutowski, who agreed to work on the film.

-Salter prepared notes for the story, which did not resemble Hall's novel—Salter had not even read the book.
+Salter prepared notes for the story, which did not resemble Hall's novel, as he had not even read the book.
 Salter's starting point for the story was provided by Polanski, who told him the film should be a modern-day High Noon, where the sheriff is killed and someone is called in to replace him.
-In the film, the "sheriff" is Tommy Herb, the lead racer on the team who breaks his leg, and David Chappellet is called in to replace him.
+In the film, the lead U.S. national ski team racer breaks his leg, and David Chappellet is one of two skiers called in to replace him.
 Focused on directing Rosemary's Baby, Polanski soon left the project, and the studio sued Redford for walking away from the starring role.
 Redford later revived the project by pitching the story to Gulf+Western owner Charles Bluhdorn.
 Then Redford found his director and decided to make the film cheaply in Europe.
 Charles Bluhdorn, who was Austrian, may have influenced the film locations; he created the production company Wildwood.